btihen/btihen_dev/content/posts/ruby/rails_7_1_creating_rails_age_plugin/index.md

 gem push rails_age-0.1.0.gem
 ```

-Now the gem should also be usable with by just adding:
+Now the gem should also be usable with just
+`gem 'rails_age'`
+in the `Gemfile`:
 ```ruby
 # Gemfile
 gem 'rails_age'
 ```
-to the `Gemfile` & of course running: `bundle`
+to the `Gemfile` & of course running: `bundle` all should still work and be published on rubygems at: `https://rubygems.org/gems/rails_age`